In this post, I will be discussing all cabin grades available onboard the Marella Discovery.

 - Extra space.
 The main difference is that the deluxe balcony is bigger than the standard balcony.

-- Seating area – Deluxe balconies have a seating area with sofa whereas the standard balcony cabin only has one chair.
+- Seating area – Deluxe balconies have a seating area with a sofa whereas, the standard balcony cabin only has one chair.

-Suites (Junior Suites, Grand Suites, Family Junior Suites, Royal Suites, Executive Suite, Family Suite, Penthouse Suite)
+Suites (Junior Suites, Grand Suites, Family Junior Suites, Royal Suites, Executive Suites, Family Suites And Penthouse Suites)

 There are a number of suites available onboard the Marella Discovery.